 JVMS charges an Article Publication Charge (APC) once an article is accepted for publication.
 The APC covers the costs of article edition and online hosting management, as well as indexing services.
-If the corresponding author is a member of the Japanese Society of Veterinary Science, the APC is JPY 16,000 for a Full paper or Review article and JPY 12,000 for a Note.
+If the corresponding author is a member of the Japanese Society of Veterinary Science at the time of submission, the APC is JPY 16,000 for a Full paper or Review article and JPY 12,000 for a Note.
 If not, an APC of JPY 32,000 will be charged for any types of manuscript.
 Authors are also asked to pay the following optional APCs:

-- (1) Cost of English proofreading when deemed necessary by the Editorial Board. - (2) Charge for extra pages (JPY 15,000 per extra page).
+- (1) Cost of English proofreading when deemed necessary by the Editorial Board - (2) Charge for extra pages (JPY 15,000 per extra page) - (3) Additional fee for graphical abstract (JPY 2,000)